LAW OF ECONOMY AND REGULATED SECTORS

 I block (24 hours):

-Understanding of the sources of primary standardization and of the relevant constitutional principles.
+Understanding of the sources of primary legislation and of the constitutional principles on the subject.
 In-depth study of deregulation and self-regulation processes in the search for adequate solutions to the innovations of the financial reality.
 Study of the new architecture of financial supervision in Europe.

-Analysis of the evolution of public control over banks and in-depth analysis of the definition and qualification of banking and investment services and activities.
-Collective management of savings and mutual funds.
+Analysis of the evolution of public control over banks and in-depth analysis of the definition and qualification of banking activity and investment services and activities.
+Collective asset management and mutual funds.
 Analysis of the regulation of banking crises and the role played by the sector Authorities.
-In-depth study of the relevant regulatory framework and of the resolution tools prepared by the same.
+In-depth analysis of the reference regulatory framework on the matter and of the resolution tools prepared by the same.

 III block (24 hours):